This post contains affiliate links.

 Those single servings are preventative maintenance.

-Combine all ingredients in a reusable container.
+- Combine all ingredients in a reusable container.
 Store sealed in the pantry.
-Yields one serving.

 Additional Tips for a Successful Batch of Trail Mix